Biden administration halts effort to install Trump loyalists on Pentagon advisory boards

 Neither Lewandowski nor Bossie had been sworn in on the business board yet.
 But others on the boards also serve at the pleasure of the defense secretary, allowing Austin to oust anyone with whom he is not comfortable.

-The Trump administration sought to install several loyalists on several advisory boards in its closing days.
+The Trump administration sought to install several loyalists on advisory boards in its closing days.

-In one effort in December, eight appointments were announced to the Defense Policy Board, including former House speaker Newt Gingrich (R.-Ga.), former Republican congressman J. Randy Forbes of Virginia, and Scott O’Grady, a former fighter pilot who became famous after getting shot down over Bosnia and in recent months insisted falsely that Trump beat President Biden “in a landslide.”
+In one effort in December, eight appointments were announced to the Defense Policy Board, including former House speaker Newt Gingrich (R.-Ga.), former Republican congressman J. Randy Forbes of Virginia, and Scott O’Grady, a former fighter pilot who was shot down over Bosnia and in recent months insisted falsely that Trump beat President Biden “in a landslide” in the November election.

 One day before the inauguration, O’Grady and two other officials — retired Brig.
 Gen. Anthony Tata and former ambassador Charles Glazer — were sworn in on the Defense Policy Board.